RobinBoers/geheimesite.nl/src/iconic.md

 <small>(the)(conversations)(were-they)(deep) (and)(were-they)(think) (much).
 (Then), (light-I) (not) (a) (room), (light-I) (their) (minds).</small>

 <span class="source">I used to watch the father scribble in his notebooks, pondering about the meaning of life.</span>
-vysʌm de ɑdɑ ɥy rytʌʟ inder ʟλn ryt-lybres, pэnʌʟ uber de signyfo vɔn vyvɑ.
+vysʌm de ɑdɑ ɥy rytʌd inder ʟλn ryt-lybres, pэnʌd uber de signyfo vɔn vyvɑ.
 <small>(watched-I) (the)(father)(nes. sent.)(write-he)(in) (his) (notebooks), (think-he) (about) (the) (meaning) (of) (life).</small>

 <span class="source">I would watch the children be so eager to read and explore, and bombard their parents with endless questions.</span>